diehlpk/async_heat_equation/swift/README.md

 ### Neutral features

+* Same as [Rust](https://github.com/diehlpk/monte-carlo-codes/tree/main/rust) a combined build sytem and package maanager.
+A nice feature is that a testing system is integrated as well.
+* Strict type cchecking.

+### Surprising features

 * Installation on Fedora 35 is rather big with `Installed size: 1.4 G` for some programming language.
 Therefore, swift is excluded from [circle-ci](https://app.circleci.com/pipelines/github/diehlpk/monte-carlo-codes?branch=main) continuous testing to not blow up the [Docker image](https://hub.docker.com/r/diehlpk/monte-carlo-codes).

-### Surprising features

-* It seems rust comes with minimal functionality and most features need to be installed.
-For example, [random numbers](https://rust-lang-nursery.github.io/rust-cookbook/algorithms/randomness.html) are not available and an external library is needs to be compiled.
-[Cargo](https://doc.rust-lang.org/cargo/index.html) is the package manager for Rust which downloads and compiles the dependencies.
-Each [Crate](https://doc.rust-lang.org/cargo/appendix/glossary.html#crate)  has a `Cargo.toml` file to define all the dependencies.